lambdaclass/curse_of_mirra/docs/src/simulating_latency.md

     toxiproxy-server
     ```

-- Set the following environment variable before running the server:
+- Set the following environment variable before running the backend:
     ```
     USE_PROXY=true
     ```